burntcookie90/GMusic_Offliner/README.md

 Then just hit tag, and it should do all the work for you!

+If you want to run this in such a way that you can know the progress, run it from the command line with `java -jar gmusic_tagger.jar`

 You can find the download in the `Downloads` tab!
 ==================================================